godotengine/godot-docs/classes/class_@gdscript.rst

 Description
 -----------

-A list of GDScript-specific utility functions accessed in any script.
+A list of GDScript-specific utility functions and annotations accessible from any script.

 For the list of the global functions and constants see :ref:`@GlobalScope<class_@GlobalScope>`.